Ionian

 The seven modes of the major scale, each with a unique character and color.
 Click any mode to explore all 18 keys with diagrams, audio, and theory.

-Explore all keys →Minor with a raised 6th — warm, jazzy, and soulful.
+Minor with a raised 6th — warm, jazzy, and soulful.
+The minor that doesn’t quite commit to being sad.

-Explore all keys →Minor with a flatted 2nd — dark, exotic, and tense.
+Minor with a flatted 2nd — dark, exotic, and tense.
+The half-step just above the root is what gives it that flamenco bite.

-Explore all keys →Major with a raised 4th — bright, floating, and dreamlike.
+Major with a raised 4th — bright, floating, and dreamlike.
+The brightest of all modes; the ♯4 removes tonal gravity.

-Explore all keys →Major with a flatted 7th — bluesy, driving, and earthy.
+Major with a flatted 7th — bluesy, driving, and earthy.
+The dominant-scale sound at the heart of rock and blues.

 Modes are scales derived from the major scale by starting on each of its seven degrees.
 Each mode uses the same seven notes as its parent major scale but treats a different note as the tonal center, producing a distinct musical character.